Uniform stability for the matrix inverse Sturm-Liouville problems: Introduction

 The main theorem on the uniform stability (Theorem~\ref{thm:unistab}) is proved by applying the uniform boundedness (Theorem~\ref{thm:boundinv}) and using the reconstruction formulas for the potential $Q$ and the coefficients $h$ and $H$ of the boundary conditions.
-It is remarkable that the main equation of the inverse problem is not used at this stage.
 A feature of our approach is partitioning the eigenvalues of two problems into groups and estimating the differences of two potentials in terms of some spectral data combinations in accordance with this partition.
 This technique expands the applications of our results, since in the matrix case multiple eigenvalues can split under small perturbations of the spectrum.
 Moreover, even for two problems having only simple eigenvalues, a non-trivial partition of their eigenvalues can be needed for their comparison.
 We provide a series of examples to illustrate our approach.
 In particular, we prove the convergence of finite spectral data approximations to $Q$, $h$, and $H$.

 Furthermore, our technique is applied to the inverse Sturm-Liouville problem on the star-shaped graph.
 In order to maintain continuity with the previous studies \cite{Bond20-ipse, Bond20-amp}, we consider the operator with the Dirichlet boundary conditions and with the standard $\de$-type matching conditions at the internal vertex.
 The corresponding boundary value problem is represented in the matrix form with the Dirichlet boundary condition at $x = 0$ and the self-adjoint boundary condition of general type at $x = \pi$.
 Although this problem differs from \eqref{eqv}--\eqref{bc}, our method for studying the uniform stability is transferred to the graph case with a number of technical modifications.
 As a result, we get the uniform boundedness for the direct and inverse spectral problems, as well as the unconditional uniform stability of the inverse problem for the Sturm-Liouville operator on the star-shaped graph.
 To the best of the author's knowledge, the results of this paper are first of this kind for differential operators on metric graphs.